 American Standard faucets are strongly built with quality materials, but they lack the upgraded technology you’ll find in a Toto faucet.
-One advantage with American Standard is the company makes faucets for the bathroom and kitchen.
+One advantage of American Standard is the company makes faucets for the bathroom and kitchen.
 By contrast, Toto faucets are generally only available for the bathroom.
 If you’re looking for faucets throughout the home, you may prefer to stick to a single brand for consistency.

 Price Comparison and Recommendations for Faucets

 You can check out more details about Toto and American Standard toilets and faucets in our plumbing showroom in Chicago.
-Our team at Allied Plumbing & Heating Supply Co. has all the expertise and knowledge you need to help you choose first-rate products and fixtures for your bathroom, kitchen, and other rooms throughout your home.
+Our Allied Plumbing & Heating Supply Co. team has all the expertise and knowledge you need to help you choose first-rate products and fixtures for your bathroom, kitchen, and other rooms throughout your home.

-If you have any questions about our Toto versus American Standard comparison or any of the products we’ve mentioned, don’t hesitate to contact us today.
+If you have questions about our Toto versus American Standard comparison or any of the products we’ve mentioned, don’t hesitate to contact us today.
 Our plumbing and redecorating experts will be delighted to answer any of your questions and provide further advice on the best brand of toilet or faucet to meet your requirements.